MetaCell/PsyNeuLinkView/README.md

 # Installing on Linux

+Download the installer from `<a href="https://raw.githubusercontent.com/MetaCell/PsyNeuLinkView/develop/package/installers/linux" download>`here `</a>` and double click to run the installation.

+# Installing on MAC

+Download the installer from `<a href="https://raw.githubusercontent.com/MetaCell/PsyNeuLinkView/develop/package/installers/macos.scpt" download>`here `</a>` and double click to run the installation.

+# Manual installation on Linux

-Download bash script to install [here](https://raw.githubusercontent.com/MetaCell/PsyNeuLinkView/feature/PSYNEU-140/package/linux_installer.sh).
+Download bash script to install [here](https://raw.githubusercontent.com/MetaCell/PsyNeuLinkView/develop/package/linux_installer.sh).
 It's recommended to download it in your home directory.

 On terminal, go to your home directory